OpenAPI to TypeScript generator and mock server

 is shorthand for .match("text/plain", content)

-You can build a response by chaining one or more of these functions, e.g.
+shortcut handles both JSON and XML.To build a response, chain one or more of these functions, e.g.

 return $.response[200].header("x-coolness-level", 10).text("This is cool!")`.

-Your IDE can help you build a valid response via autocomplete.
+[!TIP] Your IDE can help you build a valid response via autocomplete.
 It can also help ensure the response matches the requirements in the OpenAPI document.
 For example, if you leave out a required header, the function won't type check.
 (That's particularly useful when there are API changes.
-Update the OpenAPI document, regenerate the types, and let TypeScript tell you where to update the code.)
+When you update the OpenAPI document, the types are automatically regenerated, and TypeScript tells you if the implementation needs to be updated.)

 , $.query